How To Care Naturally For Your Horse's Tendon Injuries

 There are some essential oils (e.g. Lemongrass) which may help tendon injuries as they're thought to help reduce swelling (anti-inflammatory), and also help the connective tissue to repair itself.
 Given the potentially powerful effects of aromatherapy, it’s always recommended at least initially to have a consultation with a fully qualified practicioner.
 For example not all essential oils should be used on or near to open wounds or skin that is damaged.

 If the horse has a tendon injury, then they experience fatigue and soreness from compensating for the injury.
 Chiropractic can help the horse with their rehabilitation and wellbeing.

 Different herbal supplements and skincare products maybe helpful, including:

-- Aloe Vera - A good quality Aloe Vera supplement may help as a natural anti-inflammatory.
-Additionally, topical Aloe Vera products may also be useful to soothe soreness - (email us at email@example.com for information on our favourite products that we recommend!)
+- Aloe Vera - A good quality Aloe Vera supplement or skincare lotion may help to relieve strains and soreness.
+(Email me at firstname.lastname@example.org for information on products that I recommend and sell!)